-Guess is a party to various claims, complaints and other legal actions that have arisen in the ordinary course of business from time to time.
-The Company believes that the outcome of all pending legal proceedings, in the aggregate, will not have a material adverse effect on the Company's financial condition or results of operations.
+Guess is also a party to various other claims, complaints and other legal actions that have arisen in the ordinary course of business from time to time.
+The Company believes that the outcome of such pending legal proceedings, in the aggregate, will not have a material adverse effect on the Company's financial condition or results of operations.